Gurpartap/storekit-go/README.md

 		) // code: permission denied
 	}

-	// If receipt does not contain any active subscription info it is probably
+	// If receipt does not contain any active subscription info it is probably a
-	// a fraudulent attempt at activating subscription from a jailbroken
+	// fraudulent attempt at activating subscription from a jailbroken device. if len(resp.LatestReceiptInfo) == 0 {
-	// device.
-	if len(resp.LatestReceiptInfo) == 0 {
 		// keep it 🤫 that we know what's going on return errors.New("unknown error") // code: internal (instead of invalid argument) }

-	// resp.LatestReceiptInfo works for me...
-	// ... but, alternatively (as Apple devs also recommend) you can loop over
+	// resp.LatestReceiptInfo works for me. but, alternatively (as Apple devs also
-	// resp.Receipt.InAppPurchaseReceipt, and filter for the receipt with the
+	// recommend) you can loop over resp.Receipt.InAppPurchaseReceipt, and filter
-	// highest expiresAtMs to find the appropriate latest subscription
+	// for the receipt with the highest expiresAtMs to find the appropriate latest
-	// (not shown in this example).
+	// subscription (not shown in this example). if you have multiple subscription
+	// groups, look for transactions with expiresAt > time.Now().
 	for _, latestReceiptInfo := range resp.LatestReceiptInfo {
-		productID := latestReceiptInfo.ProductIdentifier
+		productID := latestReceiptInfo.ProductId
-		expiresAtMs := latestReceiptInfo.SubscriptionExpirationDateMs
+		expiresAtMs := latestReceiptInfo.ExpiresDateMs
 		// cancelledAtStr := latestReceiptInfo.CancellationDate

-		// defensively check for necessary data ...
+		// defensively check for necessary data, because StoreKit API responses can be a
-		// ... because StoreKit API responses can be a bit adventurous if productID == "" {
+		// bit adventurous
+		if productID == "" {
 			return errors.New("missing product_id in the latest receipt info") // code: internal error }